micahamd/batch-processor-chatbot/readme.md

 3. **Include Chat History**:
    - Check the "Include Chat History?" box if you want the chatbot to consider previous interactions (involving text/images) displayed in the chatbox.
 Note that the latter *only* records the agent's responses, and your earlier instructions will not be taken into consideration.

+4. **Add Context** (New Feature):
+   - Check the "Add Context" box to enable context-aware processing.
+   - Click the "Select Context Directory" button to choose a folder containing context files.
+   - The chatbot will incorporate the content of these files into its processing.

-4. **Process Files**:
+5. **Process Files**:
    - Click "Toggle Directory" to select a folder of files to process.
    - The agent has been tested on complex PDFs, Word documents, and images in the current iteration.
    - *Caution* Be aware of token limits when processing complex PDFs with several images.

-5. **Start Processing**:
+6. **Start Processing**:
-   - Hit the "Process" button to send your request to the selected AI. *DO NOT* interact with the application while its processing your request as it runs on your main thread for security reasons.
+   - Hit the "Process" button to send your request to the selected AI. *DO NOT* interact with the application while it's processing your request as it runs on your main thread for security reasons.
 The speed of the response is contingent on the quality of your internet connection.

-6. **Review Output**:
+7. **Review Output**:
    - Scroll through the chat window to see the AI's responses.
 Any images will be displayed inline with the text.

-7. **Save Your Conversation**:
+8. **Save Your Conversation**:
    - Click "Save Output" to store the entire chat history as an HTML file.

-8. **Start Fresh**:
+9. **Start Fresh**:
    - Use the "Clear Window" button to reset the chat and start a new conversation.

 ## 💡 Usage Tips